magao-x/handbook/testbed/index.rst

 2. Do not power up the deformable mirror if humidity is above 15%.

-3. Check the humidity reading about once every 30 minutes.
+3. On humid (monsoon) days, it's recommended to check the humidity reading about once every 30 minutes.

 4. If over the course of several days the humidity is slowly rising check the following things: